zachj1582/vanillajs-1-afternoon/Part1/README.md

 ## Black Diamond

 1. Create a function that resets the board after each game.
 This function should be called after the winner is revealed.
-2. Add a button that resets the game when clicked.
+2. Add a button that runs the reset function when it is clicked.
 3. The current logic allows players to override a square that has already been played.
 Alter the function to remove the ability to override a square.
 4. Alter the game so that users can not continue to play after a winner has been decided.